Doorcode/doorcode/README.md

     }
     ```

-    If the query succeeds success will be returned `true` and the recepient will receive a 6 digit code.
-Otherwise success will be returned as `false` and an error message returned.
+    If the query succeeds `success` will be returned `true` and the recipient will receive a 6 digit code.
+Otherwise `success` will be returned as `false` and an error message returned.

 2. Make a `validateCode` query that accepts a code (sent to the device) and a `verificationHash`.
 The hash is generated using common data shared between the client and the doorcode service and is used as a mechanism to prevent man-in-the-middle and replay attacks.
 You could consider the `verificationHash` as a public key.